top of page

 Limit Stimulants

 Caffeine and nicotine can serve as sleep disruptors.
 Limit these substances, especially in the hours leading up to bedtime.
 While alcohol might seem relaxing, it can interfere with your sleep cycle.
-Dr. Haver notes that even one evening drink can disrupt sleep, exacerbate hot flashes.
+Dr. Haver notes that even one evening drink can disrupt sleep and exacerbate hot flashes.

 Practice Mindfulness and Relaxation Techniques